Managing A CMMS System

 The Maintenance Manager/Supervisor/Lead

 This person is typically the top manager in a group.
 Because of the various titles used, we’ll call this position the Head Person in Change or the HPIC.
 The HPIC participates in strategic planning for the entire group, division, or company, depending on the size.
-They must ensure the department is functioning at a high level and contributing properly to the overall strategies and goals of the broader organization.
+They must ensure the department is functioning at a high level and contributing properly to the overall strategies and goals of the broader organization by utilizing CMMS software.

 Being a CMMS owner requires a great deal of focused time on task, and necessitates attention to minutiae.
 Because of this, a high-level manager is not often a good candidate.
 While HPICs understanding of policy and process can be an asset, their need to keep an eye on the big picture can actually run counter to the demands of the CMMS-owner role to pay attention to the details.